imndevmodeai/ResonantiA-v3/ResonantiA_Protocol_v3.5-GP_Canonical.md

 - Propose: ACO controller_update; forecast impact with Predictive/Causal.
 - Decide: Autonomous Orchestrator rollout_decision with safeguards.
 - Adopt: version bump; register evolved capability; emit events; IAR.

+### EMIR (External Media Ingestion & Resonance)
+Trigger: Keyholder provides a source URL.
+Goal: Produce a structured report containing a summary, key concepts, a RISE insight_plan, and candidate SPRs.
+Steps:
+- 1. Intake: Validate and store the source URL in the Action Context.
+- 2. Extraction: Use Data CollectioN tools to extract the primary content (e.g., transcript, article text) into a structured artifact.
+- 3. Synthesis: Use LLMTooL to generate a summary, identify key themes, and extract potential SPR candidates from the artifact.
+- 4. Insight Generation: Activate the RISE Orchestrator with the synthesis as an evidence_pack to generate a strategic insight_plan.
+- 5. Crystallization Proposal: Use the Insight SolidificatioN Engine to draft formal definitions for high-potential SPR candidates.
+- 6. Reporting: Assemble all generated artifacts (summary, plan, SPRs) into a final, structured markdown report for Keyholder review.

 ## Reference Implementations (So Below)
 - Registry API: `arche_registry/api.py`